A brain pathway underlying the browning of fat cells may guard against obesity, a new study from the Yale School of Medicine has found.

 Deactivating the AgRP neuron function, which activates fat-burning, may help prevent obesity in the future.
 In particular, ion channels in the neurons can be modified to reduce neuron activity, leading to quicker metabolism of fat.

 “We cannot target fat,” said author and postdoctoral associate in comparative medicine Jay Singh.
 “What we can target is channels.”
+There are treatments like pah coolsculpting that can help in reducing fat.

 According to Singh, this target shows promise for people who want to control their weight.
 Ruan added that increasing rates of thermogenesis by converting white fat to brown fat would be the easiest way for people to prevent obesity because changing exercise and eating behaviors can be extremely difficult.